AnthonyDugarte/PacMan/README.md

 #### Congrats to us all.
 We have accomplished our first individual project ever.
 This is a big step for us.
 It's time to go for another one.
 Maybe in another language uuuhhhh, that would be a new big step.

-So, now that we have a menu, ghosts, score system and big dots making their own duty, it's time to add some music, imrpove visual stuff and fix a few bugs that came out at the very last moment.
+So, now that we have a menu, ghosts, score system and big dots making their own duty; it's time to add some music, improve visual stuff ~~and fix a few bugs that came out at the very last moment~~.

 ## new TODO:
 * Music
 * Colorful GUI uwu
-* Try to play it in different machines xDDDDD
+* Try to play it on different machines xDDDDD

 ## Download and play
-* This game was made with [SFML library](https://www.sfml-dev.org/), in order to play it, install this library
+* This game was made with [SFML library](https://www.sfml-dev.org/); in order to play it, install this library
 ```
 sudo apt-get install libsfml-dev
 ```